-- Lifetime Rule: If you've ever had the same card before, you are most likely prohibited from getting a welcome bonus for the card if you apply now.
+- Lifetime Rule: If you've ever had the same card before, you are most likely prohibited from earning a welcome bonus offer for the card if you apply now.
 Fortunately you'll be warned during the application process if this is the case.
 Amex is known to "forget" that you've had a card after about 7 years.

 - 90 Day Rule: You can get at most two credit cards within 90 days.
 This rule does not apply to Pay Over Time (charge) cards.

 - 5 credit card max: Amex usually won't approve applications for new credit cards if you already have 5 or more Amex credit cards or 10 or more charge cards.

 - Better Offers: You may be able to get a better offer than the best available public offer.
 Details here.

 - Hard inquiries combine into 1 when approved same day

 If denied, call reconsideration: 877-399-3083 (new accountholders); 866-314-0237 (current accountholders)

 Marriott Bonvoy credit cards are issued by both Chase and American Express.
 If you're interested in getting more than one Chase or Amex Marriott card, it's important to consider the complex rules they have put in place:

 In order to meet minimum spend requirements, people often look for options to increase spend in ways that result in getting their money back.
 These techniques are referred to as "manufacturing spend".
 American Express has terms in their welcome offers that exclude some manufactured spend techniques